-DIM weight can apply to any package that is larger than 1 cubic foot (for example, if the dimensions are 13x13x13" or larger) and is being shipped to zones 5-9.
+DIM weight can apply to any domestic package that is larger than 1 cubic foot (for example, if the dimensions are 12x12x12" or larger).
 These surcharges will apply only to weight-based Priority Mail, Priority Mail Express, and Parcel Select Ground 👍

 Calculating DIM weight

 To determine if DIM weight pricing will apply to your shipment, multiply the Length * Width * Height of your shipment, and divide that total by 166 ✏️ If the number you get is higher than the actual weight of your shipment, USPS will use that number as the "dimensional weight" of your package when determining the cost of postage.